MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     ![Administrator sales insights home page](media/si-app-admin-home-page-admin-signin.png "Administrator Sales Insights home page")

-3. Select **Set up Sales Insights** and continue with set up wizard.
+3. Select **Set up Sales Insights** and continue with the set up wizard.

 4. In the **Connect your data** dialog box, select your Dynamics 365 for Sales environment to connect with the application.